 8 "The Lord God planted a garden eastward in Eden, and there He put the man whom He had formed.
 9 And out of the ground the Lord God made every tree grow that is pleasant to the sight and good for food.
 The tree of life was also in the midst of the garden, and the tree of the knowledge of good and evil."

 The Hebrew meaning of Eden is "Paradise."
 Man was made to enjoy the many blessings that God, the father has bestowed upon him.
-There was no death, no sorrow, no pain, no agony or grief in the beginning, only harmony, peace, joy, and a dwelling place with God.
 Interestingly, there were two trees put in the middle of the garden, the tree of knowledge of good and evil and the tree of life.
+A flourishing tree in a dry climate is a sign of water.

 The garden joined Eden as water flowed from Eden and watered the garden.
 The garden more accurately looks like a park with pools, landscaping, watercourses, and paths winding among fruit and shade trees.
 It was common in palaces of the ancient world.